rstutsman/rstutsman.github.io/_drafts/2015-01-30-writing-gotchas.md

 collecting the fragmented idea into a single place in the text.

-*Cheating on CC*: Repetition of a detail is okay if it's a slippery idea that the reader is likely forget along the way, but don't be paranoid by referencing the saying the same thing all over the place.
-Often explicit repetition can be avoided by using language that implies "there's more to it" and giving an explicit reference to the sections that cover the matter to full detail.
+*Cheating on CC*: Repetition of a detail is okay if it's a slippery idea that the reader is likely forget along the way, but don't be paranoid, saying the same thing all over the place.
+Often repetition can be avoided by using language that implies "there's more to it" and giving an explicit reference to the sections that cover the matter in full detail.

 {%comment%}
 <div style='float: left; width: 50%;'><img src="{{ site.baseurl }}/public/blog/writing/ld.png"></div>